 On March 19, 2021, we entered into a commitment letter to invest \$12 million in T-VIII Celestial Co-Invest LP, an entity formed by Stone Point to participate in a private equity transaction to acquire CoreLogic, Inc. (NYSE: CLGX).
-The transaction is expected to close in the second quarter of 2021, subject to the receipt of certain regulatory approvals.
+The transaction closed on April 20, 2021, and the funding of our capital commitment is due April 29, 2021.